HaoxinSEU/IPEO-Project/README.md

 - Directly resize all images and ground truth to 256x256, with interpolation mode NEAREST.

 ### Data augmentation
-We also have data augmentation by applying random vertical and horizon flips when loading images in the training process.
+When training for some models, we also have data augmentation by applying random vertical and horizon flips when loading images in the training process.

 ### Model-specific processing
 For different models, we have some specific processing, the details of this part are illustrated in the reports.